 I hope that my story here shines some light on the person I am and am trying to become/keep up with.
 I want you to feel comfortable knowing me more than just some blurb about I can do anything.

 There is a lot here, so thank you for taking the time to read my story.
-If you would like to read more of my thoughts and perspective on life, building cool stuff and the Arizona Real Estate market, please visit my weekly picture blog www.GratefulMan.com
+If you would like to read more of my thoughts and perspective on life, building cool shit, damn delicious recipes and the PHX Real Estate market, please visit my weekly picture blog www.GratefulMan.com

 As stated earlier, thank you and I'm grateful for your time,